Teichlab/scg_lib_structs/README.md

 ## Why bother?

-Here I burrow from Feyman:
+Here I borrow from Feyman:

 **What I cannot create on paper, I do not understand.
 Know how to re-construct every library that has been invented.**